-Nicholas (Nick) Walsh ’19 is one of seven COLSA students selected to participate in this year’s Social Innovation Internship, which is offered by the UNH Center for Social Innovation and Enterprise.
-He graduated in May with a bachelor of science in environmental conservation and sustainability, with a dual minor in international affairs and French.
+Nicholas (Nick) Walsh ’19 is one of six COLSA students selected to participate in this year’s Social Innovation Internship, which is offered by the UNH Center for Social Innovation and Enterprise.
+He graduated in May with a bachelor of science in Environmental Conservation and Sustainability, with a dual minor in International Affairs and French.

 Nick Walsh: Over the course of my senior year I did a lot of job searching, and while I found many opportunities, I either felt under-qualified or not excited about the position.
 That is until I attended a COLSA job fair and met with someone from the Social Innovation Internship program.
 I figured I would apply so I had the option.

 During the application process, I was asked to make a shortlist of the internship hosts I would be interested in working with.
 That’s when I realized that the concept of social innovation was really important to me.